ssharma1991/ssharma1991.github.io/experience/index.md

 - ## Research and Algorithms
     - Path synthesis of mechanisms based on Fourier descriptor fitting using Nelder-Mead and Simulated Annealing optimization.
     - Mixed motion and path mechanism synthesis using optimal non-uniform DFT and Singular Value Decomposition.
-    - Real-time simulation of planar, spherical and spatial mechanisms with prismatic and revolute joints using Newton-Raphson optimization.
+    - Real-time simulation of planar, spherical, and spatial mechanisms with prismatic and revolute joints using Newton-Raphson optimization.
-    - Developed unified planar, spherical and spatial mechanisms synthesis techniques using Homotopy methods for simultaneous type and dimensional synthesis.
+    - Developed unified planar, spherical, and spatial mechanisms synthesis techniques using Homotopy methods for simultaneous type and dimensional synthesis.
     - Developing machine learning based techniques for path synthesis using spatial platform linkages.

     <div class="center">